tteskac/rpi-lasershow/README.md

 # LaserShow on Raspberry Pi Zero

 This is the second version of my lasershow project.
 I was using Arduino before but since I started working with linux and RaspberryPi I wanted to move away from Arduino as it is much simpler to write code for me on linux (oh, and of course, multithreading!).
+Originally based on this project: https://www.instructables.com/id/Arduino-Laser-Show-With-Real-Galvos/

 ![Screenshot](https://raw.githubusercontent.com/tteskac/rpi-lasershow/master/laserpi.jpg)